 Because of the cyclic loading on the mast bolts, it is important that these bolts be checked at regular intervals.
+Refer to the Service Manual for the proper bolt torque procedure.

 Make a record of any loose bolts.
 If any bolt does not hold to correct torque after the second check, remove and replace the bolt.
 A loose bolt indicates possible failure of the bolt.